 These companies rank in the top quartile on AI alignment but fall outside the top 5 band.
 Their weakest structural pillars explain why.

-Weakest pillars: Size Room
+Weakest pillars: Market Potential

 BWX Technologies, Inc. (BWXT)